msobanjo/courseware/topics/networking/modules/basics/README.md

 | Interconnected Network | `Internet` | Global system of interconnected networks | TCP/IP, World Wide Web |

 ### The Internet
 As the largest telecommunications network (its name is literally shortened from **inter**connected **net**work), the Internet is the best example of a WAN taken to its logical extreme.

-It early form was commissioned by the United States as a way of building robust, fault-tolerant communication between networks, and has exponentially expanded ever since.
+Its early form was commissioned by the United States as a way of building robust, fault-tolerant communication between networks, and has exponentially expanded ever since.

 As the decentralised and distributed global system of interconnected networks, it uses a series of protocols, most notably the Transmission Control Protcol (TCP) and Internet Protocol (IP), to provide end-to-end data communication to every node which connects to it.